 Bay leaves can be picked any time of the year and used fresh from the tree or dried depending on the type of dish.
 Bay leaves are mainly used whole in cooking and removed before serving although they can be ground and added to soups, stews and stocks.

 Bay trees are pretty tough but can still have a few problems:

 - Sooty mould – this black fungus grows on a sugary substance exuded by sap sucking pests (like scale and aphids).
+So control the pest (with the appropriate organic insecticide) and you'll control the sooty mould.
 It does take time though for the mould to flake off even when dead.
 Take to it with a hose or brush if it’s bothering you.

 - Bay trees can be susceptible to a few different fungal spots but it is rarely a big deal if the tree is growing in full sun and otherwise healthy.
 If they persist and your tree is suffering then spray the foliage every 1-2 weeks with OCP eco-seaweed and OCP eco-aminogro to strengthen the leaves and enhance natural resistance.